-It’s also refreshing to see a strong female lead character, even though their likes are indeed most commonly found in gross-out horror films.
-Christine is immediately the target of subtle sexism and a competitive male environment, so it’s especially satisfying that she demonstrates commendable backbone, taking matters into her own hands, and bravely coping with attacks from her invisible assailant.
-“Drag Me To Hell” reuses a familiar, repetitive formula for fright flicks, but with its competent blend of thrills and laughs, it’s one of the most solidly entertaining films of the summer and a triumphant return to nail-biting horror for a director who became famous for his bold and recognizable scary movie methodology.
+It’s also refreshing to see a strong female lead character, even though it’s not uncommon to find women at the forefront of gross-out horror pictures (a trope that aims to ramp up the terrors by presenting them to the fairer sex).
+Christine is immediately the target of subtle sexism and a competitive male environment, so it’s especially satisfying that she demonstrates commendable backbone, taking matters into her own hands and bravely coping with attacks from her invisible assailant.
+“Drag Me To Hell” reuses a familiar, repetitive formula for fright flicks, but with its competent blend of thrills and laughs, it’s one of the most solidly entertaining films of the summer – and a triumphant return to nail-biting horror for a director who became famous for his bold and recognizable scary movie methodology.

 – The Massie Twins